 Core runtime

-The core runtime is the small, SSR-aware surface that everything else in Stately builds on.
+The core runtime is the foundation of Stately: a small, SSR-aware surface that everything else builds on.
 It covers store creation, manager lifecycles, store helpers, Svelte interop, and the bridge for external reactive systems.

 defineStore(id, definition)